episodehunter/episodehunter-old/README.md

 ## Queue handler for Episodehunter

-This is a simple queue handler for the Episode Hunter project.
+This is a simple queue handler for the Episodehunter project.

 ### Methods